jima80525/jima_codes_blog/in_progress/git_python.md

 All three of these can be different versions of the file.
 Moving changes to the staging area and then committing them brings all of these versions back into sync.

 When I started with Git, I found the staging area a little confusing and a bit annoying, I'll admit.
 It seemed that it added extra steps to the process without any benefits.
 When you're first learning Git, that's actually true.
 After a while, there are situations where you come to really appreciate having that functionality.
+Unfortunately, those situations are beyond the scope of this tutorial.

 If you're interested in more detailed info about the staging area, I can recommend [this blog post](https://alblue.bandlem.com/2011/10/git-tip-of-week-understanding-index.html).